JovicaB/portfolio_project_7_BE/README.md

 # portfolio_project_7_BE
-Predictive Model for Tech Industry Employment Trends
+Predictive Model for IT Industry Employment Trends